top of page

 10 Simple Ways To Market or Advertise Your Dog Walking or Pet Sitting Business

 I’m not writing this to scare you.
 I’m writing this to guide you on the importance of setting up systems and strategies to protect your business’s future and growth.
+Since 2017, Pet Marketing Unleashed has worked with countless dog walkers and pet sitters on their branding and websites, and one thing’s clear: having a reliable marketing system in place is the best way to protect your business and set yourself up for consistent growth.
 It’s a great thing to have your marketing efforts in many baskets so you can have all of your bases covered no matter what comes your way.
 If you’ve got referrals coming in, that’s amazing.
 Keep that up as much as you can.
 But, let’s also see where else you can get clients coming in.

 (Because if you’re a PMU student or avid reader of our blog, you know you can set systems in place via booking software and onboarding strategies which can give you more time to acquire MORE clients than ever.)